alphagov/notifications-tech-docs/source/documentation/client_docs/_python.md

 response = get_all_notifications_iterator()

 # to get a list of all notifications from your iterator:
-[notification for notification in response]
+notifications = [notification for notification in response]
 ```

 You can filter the returned messages by including the following optional arguments in the method: